 To run Sledgehammer, you must make sure that the theory Sledgehammer is imported-this is rarely a problem in practice since it is part of Main.
-Examples of Sledgehammer use can be found in Isabelle's src/HOL/Metis_Examples directory.
-Comments and bug reports concerning Sledgehammer or this manual should be directed to the author at blanchette@in.tum.de.
+Examples of Sledgehammer use can be found in the src/HOL/Metis_Examples directory.
+Comments and bug reports concerning Sledgehammer or this manual should be directed to the author at jasmin.blanchette@google.com.